 P3 Interactions of Molecules with Twisted Light

-The team of subproject P3 “Interactions of Molecules with Twisted Light” will develop a theory for interactions of molecules with twisted light based on a novel approach: the effective charge density model.
-The goal is to advance the fundamental theory of molecules in the presence of electromagnetic fields carrying orbital angular momentum (OAM) and to provide direct theory support required for the successful realization of the P2 subproject.
+The team of subproject P3 “Interactions of Molecules with Twisted Light” will advance the fundamental theory of molecules in the presence of electromagnetic fields carrying orbital angular momentum (OAM) and to provide direct theory support required for the successful realization of the P2 subproject.

 Spectroscopy of small molecules is a mature field with a long history both in experiment and theory.
 Modeling of molecule–light interactions rests on two pillars: transition selection rules and independence of the internal degrees of freedom (rotational, vibrational, electronic) from molecular translational motion.
 Both of these assumptions stem from the fact that the spatial variations of the electromagnetic field on molecular length-scales can usually be neglected and it can be treated as a plane wave.
 While this allows to drastically simplify the theoretical modeling of molecular spectra and experimental assignment of spectroscopic lines, using light with spatial structure such as OAM can potentially offer clear advantages.